 May 2023 – we got off to a slow start as the spring was cold and wet, but we managed to lay two of the three layers on the Earth Floor.
 It was really helpful having demonstrations and advice from professional Gemma Sayers.

-Our barn used as examples by Vastern Timber (who supplied our larch cladding timber) in a case study, and Suffolk Owl Sanctuary in their blog about designing buildings for positive wildlife impacts.
+Our barn has been used as examples by Vastern Timber (who supplied our larch cladding timber) in a case study, and Suffolk Owl Sanctuary in their blog about designing buildings for positive wildlife impacts.